FrancoCasavecchia/LabCompuFinal/README.md

 Some specific topics in physics that could be explored using our proposed web-based platform include mechanics, electromagnetism, thermodynamics, optics, and quantum mechanics.
 The platform could provide tools for simulating and visualizing phenomena related to these topics, as well as tools for analyzing and interpreting data from real-world experiments.

 The topic I would explain with the canva is:
-    Temperature Vs. Pressure showing the relationship between temperature and pressure in any kind of gas, such as helium, nitrogen, oxygen , etc. This would allow users to compare the behavior of different gases under different conditions(Temperature and Pressure) and see how their properties affect their behavior.
+    [Temperature And Pressure](/extraReadMe/TemperatureAndPressure.md) showing the relationship between temperature and pressure in any kind of gas, such as helium, nitrogen, oxygen , etc. This would allow users to compare the behavior of different gases under different conditions(Temperature and Pressure) and see how their properties affect their behavior.

 Apart of the interactive canva the project have an explanation of the relationship of each different type of gas with the temperature and pressure.